andraugust/andraugust.github.io/stat_thermo.md

 Also, the word _thermodynamics_ should be defined.
 Thermodynamics is about thermal things changing, like when energy is absorbed, or pressure increases, etc. But changes are assumed to happen in a special way.
 They happen such that the system can be _treated_ like it's in equilibrium at all times, even though it really is changing.
 The way to accomplish this is through so-called "quasi-static" change, where the system is evolved so slowly that after every infinitesimal change the system has enough time to settle to equilibrium before further changes are applied.

-The reason for making changes quasi-statically is because we want to treat thermal properties as constant throughout the system.
-For example, if a gas's volume decreases due to it's container contracting, initially its pressure will be higher near the container's surface, so pressure becomes a function of position, which is ok of course except that thermodynamic models associates _a_ (one) pressure, volume, etc., with the system, so we let the new pressure spread uniformly throughout the gas before doing any kind of thermal analysis on it.
-There's an entire branch of physics dedicated to non-quasistatic change that's called non-equilibrium thermodynamics, but I won't say much about it in this post.
-(Footnote—I was tempted to synonymize  "quasi-static" with "dynamic equilibrium" due to the system being in equilibrium throughout its dynamics, but really dynamic equilibrium means something different.)
+The reason for making changes quasi-statically is because we want to treat thermal properties as uniform and stationary throughout the system.
+For example, if a volume of gas decreases, initially the gas's pressure will be higher near its container's surface, so pressure becomes a function of position.
+Thermodynamics, however, associate one pressure, volume, etc., with the system, so we let the new pressure spread uniformly throughout the gas, dissipating transients, before doing any kind of thermal analysis on it.
+There's a branch of physics dedicated to non-quasistatic change called non-equilibrium thermodynamics, but I'll save its discussion for another post.
+(Footnote—I was tempted to synonymize  "quasi-static" with "dynamic equilibrium" due to the system being in equilibrium throughout its dynamics, but this is wrong, dynamic equilibrium means something different.)

 Now, to start deriving macroscopic thermal properties from microscopic physics, we need the fundamental postulate of thermodynamics called the _ergodic hypothesis_:

 > For a many-particle system in thermal equilibrium, each accessible microstate is equally likely to be observed at all times.

 From a classical mechanics perspective this sounds weird.
-In CM, microstates follow a single deterministic trajectory through state space, so the microstate we expect to observe seems like it should be uniquely determined, not random...but that's only if we know the system's initial conditions with infinite precision (see: chaos theory), which is absolutely impossible for $$O(10^{23})$$ particles.
+In CM, microstates follow a single deterministic trajectory through state space, so the microstate we expect to observe seems like it should be uniquely determined, not random...but that's only if we know the system's initial conditions with infinite precision, which is absolutely impossible for $$O(10^{23})$$ particles (see: chaos theory).
 For so many particles, over long time scales, it makes more sense to talk about the probability that a system occupies a volume of state space, and, without any priors, the postulate says we should assign a probability that's proportional to the volume of that region, which seems reasonable.

-Another way to breakdown the postulate is to just not—it's a postulate, it can say whatever it wants to…just as long as it predicts experimental measurements, which, as I'll show throughout this post, for large systems like those in thermodynamics, it does.
+Another way to break the postulate down is to simply not—it's a postulate, it can say whatever it wants…just as long as it predicts experimental measurements, which, as I'll show throughout this post, for large systems like those in thermodynamics, it does.

 ### Isolated Systems